DwaynePink/P3-Application-Developer-Skills-Bootcamp-master/README.md

 A Flake 8 file has been added to the source file.
 To generate a new Flake8 Report simply.
 Change directory into the project folder-     	Terminal Command: 	cd (name of file)
-Activate the virtual Environment- 		Terminal Command: 	.\env\Scripts\activate Run Flake8 Report-			Terminal Command: 	flake 8 .
+Activate the virtual Environment- 		Terminal Command: 	.\env\Scripts\activate Run Flake8 Report-			Terminal Command: 	flake8 --max-line-length=119 --exclude env --format=html --htmldir=flake-report
 Contributions
 Contributions to the Castle Chess program are welcome!
 If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.
 ________________________________________